dylanirlbeck/content-moderation-lab/_pages/contact.md

 a lecturer at the University of Illinois.

-We want to thank the staff for putting on such a well-run, virtual event, and we especially want to thank Ryan for encouraging us to rigorously pursue this work.
+We want to thank the staff for putting on such a well-run, virtual event, and we especially want to thank Ryan for encouraging us to assiduously pursue this work.